What's New in 2.2.10

 By default, Airwall Gateways come with a Tempered factory-installed certificate.
 You can now add your own custom CA certificate to use for Conductor communication.

-See more: Add or Replace a Signed Certificate on an Airwall Gateway for Conductor Communication
+See more: Adding or Replacing a Signed Certificate on an Airwall Gateway for Conductor communication

 Bulk Configuration of Airwall Gateways